hashicorp/terraform-website/README.md

 A page's location in the directory structure determines its URL.

 - For files in this repo, the root of the site starts at `content/source/`.
-- For files in the submodules, the actual files live somewhere in `ext/` and we use symlinks to put them somewhere under `content/source/`.
+- For files in hashicorp/terraform, the actual files live somewhere in `ext/` and we use symlinks to put them somewhere under `content/source/`.
 You can check where the symlinks point with `ls -l`, or you can just find files with the "Edit this page" links on [terraform.io][].

 ### YAML Frontmatter